hkhanna/django-stripe-billing/README.md

 - `BILLING_STRIPE_API_KEY`: The Stripe API key.
   - **Required**
-  - Use the word "mock" for a mocked Stripe client.
+  - If only using the API, you may use the word "mock" for a mocked Stripe client.
   - You can also use a test Stripe API key.
+You must use a real test Stripe API key if using Stripe Checkout / Portal.
   - Obviously, only use a live environment Stripe API key in production.
 - `BILLING_APPLICATION_NAME`: The name of the application.
   - **Required**